christopherritter/Encoding-Liminal-Space/Chapter-1_Interface-Protocol.md

 The System Interface prompts you to state your explicit hypothesis before operation—what you predict will manifest, how you expect the system to respond to your parameters.
 This prediction becomes the reference point for surprise and divergence.

+**System Query Logic:**

-**Conversational Prompt Logic:** *"State the explicit Expectation for how coherence will manifest at this threshold.
+*"State the explicit Expectation for how coherence will manifest at this threshold.
 Before operation, articulate your hypothesis: What do you predict will emerge?
 How will the system respond to your adjusted parameters?
 This prediction becomes the baseline against which actual results will be compared."*

 You provide: Pre-session hypothesis, predicted patterns, anticipated outcomes.